Goda’s Slave – Chapter 27: Goda’s Snake

 Goda’s blush deepened until her throat pounded with the rushing blood.
 “That’s also none of your business.”

 The giant shifted uncomfortably in her seat.
-“I was headed down the mountainside to the valley before I heard you in the woods,” Goda said, changing the subject not very subtly.
+“I was headed down the mountainside to the valley before I heard you in the woods,” she said, changing the subject not very subtly.
 “That’s why I’m wearing my full robes.
 The wind is strong today.”

 Some irritation finally flashed onto Taga Murau’s face.
 Having seemed to regain control of her limbs, she pushed herself up on the bed until she was sitting.
-She offered Goda a very serious expression.
+She offered Goda a serious expression.
 “Don’t tell me you were out there hunting for Flower again.
 I told you to abandon that idea.
 I’ll have none of it.”

 “Your fits are getting worse.”
 Kanna could feel that anguish from before rising up in the giant’s chest.
 It was a dull ache of panic that oozed through every muscle.
 “Be logical about this.
 Have some sense of self-preservation.
 I’ve watched this disease progress in you even in the months since we first met.”
-The giant’s words started spilling out faster, even though Kanna could feel a tight restraint trying to hold back the desperation.
+The giant’s words started spilling out faster, though Kanna could feel a tight restraint trying to hold back the desperation.
 “Rem admitted to me that in all your years no one has ever come close to a solution.
 It’s time for more radical measures.
 I can’t watch this happen to you.
 I can’t watch you in pain every day.
 I can’t watch you inch closer to….”
 Goda stopped.
 Some heat had risen to the backs of her eyes.
 The word on her lips was death, but she had not voiced it.
 “I’ve heard rumors that Flower can cure many things.
 It’s worth it to at least—”

 “And who, I wonder, put that notion in your head in the first place?” the priestess interrupted, raising her voice.
 “Or is that also none of my business?”

 Instead of answering, Goda reached down and undid the tie of her bag.
-She pulled out a leather scroll that looked immediately familiar to Kanna and dropped it rudely onto the priestess’s lap.
+She pulled out a leather scroll that looked familiar to Kanna and dropped it rudely onto the priestess’s lap.

 The priestess squinted at the text and her eyes seemed to dart between the rows of carefully-placed glyphs that were etched on the scroll.
 “That’s because only the first part is in Middlelander.
-The second part looks like it might be a phonetic transliteration of the Upperlander tongue in Old Middlelander script.
+The second part looks like it might be Upperlander tongue written in Old Middlelander script.
 It was a common practice before they had a script of their own.
 The other parts, I can’t tell what language they’re in.”
 But then she closed the thick scroll and threw it onto the floor with a thud, as if she had just noticed that it was on fire.
 “It hardly matters, anyway.
 This document is blasphemous.
-May the Holy Mother forgive me for even looking at it, the way she’s forgiven me for looking at you.
+May the Holy Mother forgive me for even looking at it, the way I hope she’s forgiven me for looking at you.
 Where on Earth did you find it, Goda?”

 “It showed up on my bed after I came back from some business at the temple a few weeks ago.”